 Your Guide to Making Cafetière Coffee

-The cafetière – also known as the French Press – is a great all-round piece of coffee equipment.
+The cafetière – also known as a French press – is a great all-round piece of coffee equipment.
 Easy to use, it complements any roast and with two sizes (our 3-Cup and 8-Cup), it’s perfect for when you’re going solo or expecting company.

 Did you know?